michelcrypt4d4mus/fedialgo/README.md

 ```

 ### Troubleshooting
-If you're using the library outside a browser and get a `Buffer is not a function` error you may also need the `buffer` package to simulate the one provided by most browsers (it's required by the `class-transformer` library FediAlgo uses to serialize data to browser storage):
+If you're using the library outside a browser and get a `Buffer is not a function` error you may also need the `buffer` package to simulate the one provided by most browsers.
+It's required by the `class-transformer` library FediAlgo uses to serialize data to browser storage.
 ```bash
 npm install --save buffer
 ```